-3. Text and Class Materials: Required Textbook: "Assessment, Development, Learning, and Motivation of Children and Adolescents" Purchase only the 2nd Custom Edition (2006) by Pearson Custom Publishing.
-This was compiled by Drs.
-Forbes, Ross, Salisbury-Glennon, and Strom.
-On the cover of this 2nd Edition is a photo of a child looking at another child's work.
-This is the correct version.
-Please only purchase this one.
+3. Class Materials: \Required Resource book: "Match Mine: Language Builder.
 Your obligation will be to purchase the book during the first week of the course and bring it to our first class session so I can check to see you have it and for possible use at that time.
 I have met with bookstore staff and they have shown me on their database that proper ordering has occurred.
 However, it will be important for you to inform bookstore staff if a textbook is not on the shelf so they can restock shelves or order more copies via fast delivery.

 Two sources of assistance in the A.U.
-Bookstore (Haley Center) you may contact are: Textbook Manager, Russell Weldon at 334-8441352 weldora@auburn.edu, and/or the Textbook Department at 334-844-1363 books@auburn.edu.
-You may also speak with Kim in this dept at 844-1361.
-Students may also check with the other bookstores that serve Auburn University to see if they have these books in stock.
-They are: Anders Inc. at 821-1137 (212 W. Magnolia Ave.) and Mat887-7007 (115 South College St.).
+Bookstore (Haley Center) you may contact are: Textbook Manager, Russell Weldon at 334-844-1352 weldora@auburn.edu, and/or the Textbook Department at 334-844-1363 books@auburn.edu (John or Patrick).
+Students may also check with the other bookstores that serve Auburn University to see if they have this resource book is in stock.
+They are: Anders Inc. at 821-1137 (212 W. Magnolia Ave.) and J& M at 887-7007 (115 South College St.).

-Required: Identification tag to be used for all service learning visits.
+\Required: Identification tag used for all service learning visits.
 Get it in LRC.

-Required: Note pad & CD Case: Taking notes from lectures will be important periodically so pads or spiral pads are fine.
-Also, at least a few readings, a few note-handouts, or other course material will be handed out in class.
-Some readings (from sources other than the text) and some lecture highlights from class may be posted on BlackBoard for your convenient access to read or print out.
+\Required: Note pad & CD Case: Taking notes from lectures will be important periodically so pads or spiral pads are fine.
+Also, at least a few readings, a few note handouts, or other course material will be handed out in class.
+Some readings (from sources other than the text) and some lecture highlights from class may be posted on Canvas for your convenient access to read or print out.
 Organization of class material is key to effective studying so please maintain notes in binder or three-ring.
-The CD you will get will be for your course material portfolio you will submit to me at the end of the semester.
-You can get a CD free from LRC but a hard shell case (not a plastic envelope) can be either bought or salvaged from an old music CD.
-This will be for your materials you turn in as a portfolio, containing a lot of your work for the semester on the CD (required).

 Required: Daily access to effectively functioning computer with functioning high speed internet connection either at home, work or on campus.
-This is a hybrid course so this is vital-no exceptions.
+This is a hybrid course so this is vital, no exceptions.

 Required: Please wear clothing at your service learning site that is respectable as an adult working with children and to instill a professional impression of you as a future teacher.
 So, oftentimes, full shoes (not sandals or crocks) are recommended or mandatory.
 Additionally, please make sure your wardrobe at the site opaquely covers all special bodily areas and areas near the special areas in order for a respectable impression to be made while there since this is a school environment.
-Also, please refrain from wearing clothes or jewelry which are questionable due to the themes, symbols, words, or images they contain which others can clearly see which would be objectionable in a K-12 school environment.
+Also, please refrain from wearing clothes or jewelry that are questionable due to the themes, symbols, words, or images they contain which others can clearly see which would be objectionable in a K-12 school environment.
 Thanks in advance for your cooperation.
 Proper attire for these reasons is a resource related to service learning.

-Recommended: One pair of earphones (such as earbuds) would be helpful-even just the inexpensive type will do.
+Recommended: One pair of earphones (such as earbuds) would be helpful even just the inexpensive type will do.
 This is just in case you need to hear a lecture and are in a sitting where you can't play it aloud around others (like at a campus computer for example).
 If you are in the LRC and don't have earphones by the way, the LRC has a very large number of them that you as a student can check out for use in the LRC.
 Be mindful of LRC hours of operation they post.